Gilgunnia: Mining village

 A proclamation on 15 December 1896 brought the unofficial village under government control and the planned village of Gilgunnia was officially proclaimed on 20 January 1897.
 Land was sold in the village in late June 1897 and early January 1907.
 Some of the streets were Collins, Fulton, Victor and Skipper streets; some other streets were Owen, Wirchillaba, Nymagee, and Delaney streets.
+Owen Street is probably one of the first streets to be named after an indigenous person.
 The village had a public school from 1896 to 1907.